Leadership Academy 2016

 MCLA Leadership Academy

-Our goal is to prepare candidates to serve as highly effective leaders of educational institutions, an active citizens in their communities.
+Our goal is to prepare candidates to serve as highly effective leaders of educational institutions, and active citizens in their communities.
 Leadership Academy graduates will be able to: shape a vision based on equity, justice, and academic success for all students; create a climate hospitable for education in schools and the community; cultivate collaborative leadership with faculty and staff; improve curriculum and instruction; and manage people, data, and processes to foster continuous school improvement.

 Leadership Academy Overview

 Links to more information:

 For new students not currently enrolled who are interested in learning more about and applying for the 2016 cohort, program information will be posted here by October 1, 2015.

 Leadership Academy 2016 Cohort

 For students who attended the summer 2015 Leadership Academy and are currently completing courses and field work, link here for program updates:

 Leadership Academy 2015 Cohort